upworthy/heroku-buildpack-boot/README.md

 **NOTE**: The `tests-with-caching` target fails when downloading the boot.sh binary.

+## Troubleshoorting

+You may get into situation where some wrong version of `boot` executable or the framework is cached in the app's build cache.
+You can purge this cache like so:

+    $ heroku plugins:install heroku-repo # <- one time installation step
+    $ heroku repo:purge_cache -a appname

+After a pruge, you will need to push another build of your app to have it fully rebuilt with the build cache in clean state.
+Alternatively, you can reset Heroku's app source code repository by doing `heroku repo:reset -a appname`.

 ## Credits

 Thanks to the authors of various official Heroku buildpacks for